 So here is my all-time favourite thing about Sweden.
 You can download an app on your phone (doktor.se in my case), where you can casually chat with a nurse.
 When needed, you can even have an “appointment” via FaceTime with a doctor.
 Of course, I texted a nurse, who texted me back in English – after a few minutes.

-I could explain to her what was happening, and it was nothing urgent so I didn’t feel pressured to go to the doctor anyways.
-To be honest it was the perfect thing because I didn’t have to go to the doctor but I could still get in touch with a nurse, and in my case it was the perfect compromise.
+I could explain to her what was happening, and it was nothing urgent so I didn’t feel pressured to go to the doctor anyway.
+To be honest, it was the perfect thing because I didn’t have to go to the doctor but I could still get in touch with a nurse.
+In my case, it was the perfect compromise.

-Anyways, I went to the hospital, which sent me away as I had no fever, and just told me to call a number for “unimportant emergencies” (you know what I mean – something that won’t kill you!), which I did and once again, no fever, so no help.
+Anyways, I went to the hospital, where I was sent away as I had no fever or nothing too serious.
+They just told me to call a number for “unimportant emergencies”.
+Basically, what you have won’t kill you!
+So, I called the number and once again – no fever, so no help.
 And here is the point where I got super desperate!
 If the hospital doesn’t help you – who will?

-Then, I got to meet the doctor, and she decided to run all kind of blood tests and other tests to make sure everything was alright.
-And thankfully it was!
-All in all I paid 200kr for everything, got the results after a couple of days, and the doctor called me on my phone twice over the following 2 weeks to follow-up.
+When I finally got to meet the doctor, she decided to run all kinds of tests to make sure everything was alright.
+And, thankfully, it was!
+All in all, I paid 200kr (about 20€) for everything.
+The results came back after a couple of days, and the doctor called me on my phone twice over the following 2 weeks to follow-up.

-Another tip would be to look a bit outside of the city centres, the doctors’ offices might be less crowded and so you have more chances to get an appointment in the next few hours.
-Lastly, if you call your vårdcentral, you might have an automatic message there, in this case, just input your personnummer, and they will call you back shortly!
+Another tip would be to look a bit outside of the city centres.
+The doctors’ offices there are less crowded and so you have more chances to get an appointment in the next few hours.
+Lastly, if you call your vårdcentral, you might get an automatic reply.
+In this case, just input your personnummer, and they will call you back shortly!